 Supplementary information

 Acknowledgments.
 Part of this work was done while MCR and IW were employed at the Qatar Computing Research Institute.
 All authors thank the Qatar Computing Research Institute for providing funding for procuring the satellite imagery from Maxar.
-Furthermore, we thank Maxar for granting the sample images displayed in this research article.
 Special thanks to Katherine Hoffmann Pham for all constructive comments on an earlier draft.
+Furthermore, we thank Maxar for granting the sample images displayed in this research article, as well as the two anonymous reviewers for their insightful comments.

 Declarations